7 Unique Ways That Life Insurance Can Help Wealth Creation

-Unlike term policies that carry no cash value, whole life policies not only carry a balance, but you can borrow against the policy as it accumulates.
-Some people set it up so that there’s a large balance from the beginning, and as mentioned previously, it’s all tax-free.
-You can use the money to pay off other debts with interest-free payments, helping to improve your overall credit score without taking on a debt-consolidation loan.
+Unlike term policies that carry no cash value, whole life policies carry a balance.
+You can then borrow against the policy as it accumulates.
+Some people set it up so that there’s a large balance from the beginning.
+This tax-free money can be used to pay off other debts with interest-free payments, helping to improve your overall credit score.
 This gives you better buying power.

-Another benefit to having the cash value available is that you can use the funds to create a wealth of diverse investments with the money.
-If you’re looking to get into real estate investing, for example, you can borrow against the cash value to diversify your portfolio.
-Many people use the life insurance policy as their own personal bank account, which helps to make the most of the money.
+Another benefit to having the cash value available is that you can use the funds to create a wealth of diverse investments.
+For example, if you’re looking to get into real estate investing, you can borrow against the cash value to diversify your portfolio.
+Many people use the life insurance policy as their own personal bank account which helps to make the most of the money.

 Add-On Policies and Riders Increase Versatility

 Imagine being diagnosed with a chronic or terminal illness that renders you unable to work and bring in money.
 The first concern is how will you be able to support those who depend on you?
 Then you have to worry about how to afford the medical expenses that follow.

 When setting up your life insurance, many companies give you the option to add on an “accelerated death benefit rider.”
 This gives you the opportunity to withdraw the majority of the policy before your death.
 The funds can then be used for living expenses instead of trying to figure out how to still work if possible.
 It alleviates the added stress and makes life simpler in the meantime.
 The rest of the death benefit is still available, and will be distributed to your beneficiaries after you pass away.